navazjm/azile/README.md

 ```

 > Note: Use `sudo` to move `Azile` executable into `/usr/local/bin/`.
 This requires
-> elevated privilages and allows you to use `Azile` from any directory
+> elevated privileges and allows you to use `Azile` from any directory

+## Customization

+Make Azile truly yours!
+Head over to our [customization guide](./docs/customization.md) to get started.

 ## Contributing